 What is System Design?

 System design is simply the design and definition of the interfaces, modules, data, and overall architecture of a technical system given some particular requirements or specifications.
-For instance, Facebook's News Feed, Twitter's API, Google's Search, and even Instagram are all examples of these technical systems.
+For instance, Facebook Messenger, Twitter's API, Google Search, and even Instagram are all examples of these technical systems.
 Ultimately, system design is focused on how these technical systems should be executed and built.

 Many system design problems share the same fundamentals, such as system architecture, databases, content requests, load balances, and more.
 Here's an overview of some of the concepts you should review for the most successful system design interview.